alexandergall/bf-sde-nixpkgs/README.md

 One thing to note is how run-time dependencies of the package are declared with the `propagatedBuildInputs` attribute.
-Normally, run-time dependencies are not specified explicitely for derivations in Nix (they are determined automatically when the package is built).
+Normally, run-time dependencies are not specified explicitly for derivations in Nix (they are determined automatically when the package is built).
 However, this doesn't work with Python modules.
-What happens here, essentially, is that Nix creates a Python environment containin the modules specified by `porpagatedBuildInputs` and arranges for the application (the `configd.py` script in this case) to be executed in that environment.
+What happens here, essentially, is that Nix creates a Python environment containing the modules specified by `porpagatedBuildInputs` and arranges for the application (the `configd.py` script in this case) to be executed in that environment.
 For more information on this, refer to the section